 To play up the 'out of commission' feel for the first pass through the level, I picked a deep yellowish base tone highlighted with spinning red emergency lights and flashing yellow accent lights on the floor.
 To further ground the level's colors, I added a thin yellow ground fog to simulate haze illuminated by the floor lights, and also gave every piece of glass a subtle dark yellow tint that blended nicely with the texture's normal map and cubemap.

-Once power was restored to the level, players discovered the strange caskets on the walls housed the mechanical floating banshee Iron Maidens, creating an intense battle back through the powered-up level to escape.
+Once power was restored to the level, players discovered the strange caskets on the walls housed the mechanical floating banshee Iron Maidens, opening an intense battle back through the now powered-up level to escape.

 Andrew Weldon